Skip to main content

 • stability

-The game is generally described as buggy, with various glitches affecting gameplay, such as issues with platforming mechanics, photo objectives, and character movement.
-While these bugs can hinder the experience, many players find that they add to the game's charm and punk aesthetic rather than detract from it.
-Overall, the stability issues are present but not game-breaking, allowing for an enjoyable experience despite the rough edges.
+The game is generally described as buggy, with various glitches affecting gameplay, such as problematic platforming mechanics and erratic photo capture functionality.
+While these issues can hinder the experience, many players find that the game's charm and punk aesthetic compensate for the instability, making it enjoyable despite its rough edges.
+Overall, the glitches are frequent but not game-breaking, allowing for a compelling experience that some players appreciate as part of the game's unique character.

 • “I sometimes like low-fi aesthetics, but in this case it goes directly against the core of the game - text becomes insanely aliased when it is very important for the political message, the platforming is very buggy (with the character getting stuck whenever it collides with something, the double jump being finicky and momentum-based, some things look like platforming but turn out to have no collider, etc.) and even the photo mechanic, when it's about capturing specific objects, is too permissive and you can easily take a picture of a special objective by mistake - sometimes while the object is obscured by something else.”